drigomedeiros/simpleappjs/README.md

 ## Context

-The web development landed on a standard of developing frontend applications running fully on browser, taking over not only DOM events, but also content redering.
-Despite all the upside on this approach and all the amazing frameworks built on top of it, the fact is that HTML redering can be perfectly and efficiently made on the server.
-Of course we don't need fully HTML page redenring and sometimes we need authorization to access some contents.
+The web development landed on a standard of developing frontend applications running fully on browser, taking over not only DOM events, but also content rendering.
+Despite all the upside on this approach and all the amazing frameworks built on top of it, the fact is that HTML rendering can be perfectly and efficiently made on the server.
+Of course we don't need fully HTML page rendering and sometimes we need authorization to access some contents.
 That's when **Simple App** comes in handy.
 It consists on 2 script files and 2 simple HTML pages to handle server requests and insert the content in the page, in the most simple way existent - html + javascript: no bundles, no frameworks, no (except for Mustache) dependencies, only event listeners on anchors and http calls.

 ## How does it work

 The **Simple APP** has the Single Page index.html that is in charge for loading simple.js and load the first content coming from the server into HTML body.
-This first content must be the body template for the whole application and must contain the **Simple Links** and a **HTML element with id "contentRoot"**, where all the subsequents contents will be loaded.
+This first content must be the body template for the whole application and must contain the **Simple Links** and a **HTML element with id "contentRoot"**, where all the subsequent contents will be loaded.

 ### Simple Links

 **Simple Links** are where the magic lives.
 In order to always have the partial content rendered by the server inserted in the **contentRoot** element instead of navigating through pages, all the navigation links must have an event listener to do so.
 Simple App calls it Simple Links.
 So, every time that you need to load, in the server, a content that contains a link that has to be loaded on the contentRoot, this link must be defined as below:

-    <a href="whatever" class=".simpleNavigation" simple-target="/sever/path/to/content">My link</a>
+    <a href="whatever" class="simpleNavigation" simple-target="/sever/path/to/content">My link</a>

-Simple App gets all the elements with class **".simpleNavigation",** intercepts the click event and make a call to the server in the address defined on **"simple-target"** attribute.
+Simple App gets all the elements with class **"simpleNavigation",** intercepts the click event and make a call to the server in the address defined on **"simple-target"** attribute.

 Voilá, Single Page Application is running.